oimodeler/oimodeler/docs/source/data.rst

 Interferometric data from all modern optical-infrared interferometric instruments are stored in FITS files following the OIFITS2 (Optical Interferometry FITS) standard defined in `Duvert et al. (2017) <https://www.aanda.org/articles/aa/pdf/2017/01/aa26405-15.pdf>`_.

-In oimodeler optical-interferometry data are stored in an :func:`oimData <oimodeler.oimData.oimData>` object.
+In **oimodeler** optical-interferometry data are stored in an :func:`oimData <oimodeler.oimData.oimData>` object.
 This object uses `astropy.io.fits <https://docs.astropy.org/en/stable/io/fits/index.html>`_ , the  standard  module to load, save and manipulated FITS files.

-Non-interferometric photometric or spectroscopic data can be added to an **oimData** object using the **oimFluxData** class.
+Non-interferometric photometric or spectroscopic data can be added to an :func:`oimData <oimodeler.oimData.oimData>` object using the :func:`oimFluxData <oimodeler.oimFluxData.oimFluxData>` class.

-Finally data can be filtered using the **oimDataFilter** class.
+Finally data can be filtered using the :func:`oimDataFilter <oimodeler.oimDataFilter>` module.

 ..  _data_oimData: